IanHooper613/Node-Express-Handlebars/README.md

-  ## Credits
-  Mike Hoyt played a big part in getting this application to work.

   ## License
   Currently there are not any licenses for this application.
 We hope to have a license in the near future.